Stanisław Wyspiański

 Between 1890 and 1894, Wyspiański traveled across Europe.
 In France, he befriended the French artist, Paul Gauguin, who toured the art museums of Paris with him.
 Wyspiański was fond of the art of Pierre Puvis de Chavannes.
 When Wyspiański returned home to Poland in 1894, he worked for various theater companies while writing his own plays.
 His play, ‘Warszawianka’, was revered by critics and helped bring Wyspiański mainstream.
 At the time, the Polish people were under foreign rule.
 As such, there was a burgeoning national identity, passed to fellow Polish people through means of art, writing, and design.

-In 1900, Wyspiański married his aunt’s servant, Teodora Pytko, with whom he already had 4 children.
+In 1900, Wyspiański married his aunt’s servant, Teodora Pytko, with whom he already had two children, a daughter Helena, born in 1895, and a son Mieczyslaw, born in 1898.
+In 1901, they welcomed their third child, a son, Stanisław.
 He often documented his domestic life in informal pastel sketches.
 This same year, he wrote his most famous play, ‘Wesele’ (‘The Wedding’).
 This drama commented on the social class system in Poland at the time.
 Though Wyspiański is mostly known for his plays, throughout his life, he continually worked on the visual arts, creating portraits of his family and friends as well as landscapes.
-He worked mostly in pastels, but also used oil paints.
+He worked mostly in pastels but also used oil paints.

 Wyspiański’s health started to deteriorate.
 Stanisław Wyspiański died in 1907 at just 38 years old from syphilis, which was incurable at the time.
 Just months before his death, his right and dominant hand stopped working.
 He could not hold a brush or a pen, so he taped the pen to his fingers, desperate to continue to output the immense art inside of him.